weaveworks/weave-gitops-docs/docs/cli-reference.md

 Flags:
-      --dry-run              If set, 'gitops remove' will not make any changes to the system; it will just display the actions that would have been taken
+      --dry-run              If set, 'gitops app remove' will not make any changes to the system; it will just display the actions that would have been taken
   -h, --help                 help for remove
       --name string          Name of application
       --private-key string   Private key to access git repository over ssh